flipacholas/Architecture-of-consoles/articles/nes.Rmd.md

 - Meta-data telling the PPU 'where' and 'how' to draw graphics is found in other areas:
   - A separate **2 KB of SRAM** is fitted onto the motherboard, this time dedicated to graphics-related data.
 Nintendo calls this space **Video RAM** (VRAM) and it stores two data structures called **Nametables**.
   - The PPU embeds **256 B** of DRAM to store the **Object Attribute Memory** (OAM).
-  - Lastly, the PPU also house **4 B** of memory to define colour palettes.
+  - Lastly, the PPU also houses **4 B** of memory to define colour palettes.

 Don't worry about the new terminology, the meaning of these data structures is discussed step-by-step in the following paragraphs.

 ### Constructing the frame

 As with its contemporaries, this chip is designed for the behaviour of a CRT display.
-There is no frame buffer as such: the PPU will render in step with the CRT's beam, building the image on-the-fly.
+There is no frame buffer as such: the PPU will render in step with the CRT's beam, building the image on the fly.

 The PPU draws frames with a fixed dimension of **256x240 pixels** [@graphics-overscan].
-Alas, due to the discrepancies of analogue video standards across the world, the image will differ in appearance depending on the region of the appliance (NTSC or PAL) from which is displayed.
+Alas, due to the discrepancies in analogue video standards across the world, the image will differ in appearance depending on the region of the appliance (NTSC or PAL) from which is displayed.
 In a nutshell, NTSC televisions will crop the top and bottom edges to accommodate overscan (only ~224 scanlines are visible), so these edges are considered 'danger zones' by developers when deciding where to place elements on the game.
 On the other hand, PAL tellies won't crop the edges but will show extra black bars to fill the taller signal (PAL uses 288 scanlines).

 Behind the scenes, the frame that the PPU outputs is composed of two different layers.
 For demonstration purposes, let's use *Super Mario Bros.* to show how this works: